U.S. flag

 USDA-funded project diverts sewage from Lake Erie watershed

-With nearly 96 percent of the current systems in failure, Erie County Commissioners are using a $5.95 million USDA Rural Development wastewater loan and grant combination to replace on-site waste treatment systems that have been improperly discharging into and polluting the… [Read More]
+With nearly 96 percent of the current systems in failure, Erie County Commissioners are using a $5.95 million USDA Rural Development wastewater loan and grant combination to replace on-site waste treatment systems that have been improperly discharging into and… [Read More]

 Village of Creston Updates Its Sewer System

 The Village of Creston was being served by a sewer system which had a two-cell waste stabilization lagoon system in 1969.
 The existing lagoon system lacked sufficient storage capacity and the discharge lines were leaking.
-Additionally, the lagoons were constructed in the 100… [Read More]
+Additionally, the lagoons were constructed in… [Read More]

 Village of Davey Gets New Lagoons

 Davey’s lagoons were almost 50 years old and needed to be updated as they were out of compliance with the Nebraska Department of Environmental Quality (NDEQ) E. coli limits.
 There was also a new NDEQ discharge limit for ammonia which was included.
-The Village of Davey was… [Read More]
+The Village of… [Read More]